ftn-projects/odyssey-frontend/README.md

 # odyssey-frontend
-Frontend part of travel application Odyssey developed using Angular (TS, HTML, CSS).
+Web application which is part of Odyssey project developed using Angular (TS, HTML, CSS).